 Are you looking for keto-friendly gum brands?
 Did you know that almost all popular brands of sugar-free gum contain artificial sweeteners and chemicals that are bad for your keto lifestyle?

-If you’re serious about ketosis, make sure to read this comprehensive review until the end to find out exactly what to look for and avoid when choosing chewing gums for your low carb lifestyle and the safest and most keto-compliant products.
+If you’re serious about ketosis, then make sure to read this comprehensive review until the end to find out what to look for when choosing chewing gums for your low-carb lifestyle as well as the safest, most keto-compliant products.

 But, and here's the big but: chewing the wrong kind of gum can increase your risk of getting a cavity due to its high sugar content.
 And even though you’re not chewing a lot at one time, a small amount can add up.
 It can even kick you out of ketosis.

 Sure, you can chew sugar-free gum, but most brands are loaded with artificial chemicals and aren’t keto friendly.

 We’ve put together a list of chewing gum brands that are free from aspartame and completely keto-friendly, so you can practice guilt free chewing, have your breath smelling fresh and keep kicking those cravings.

 The Problem With Sugar-Free Chewing Gums